camunda-community-hub/camunda-platform-7-graphql/README.md

 Goals
 ---------
 - expose the complete Camunda Java API in GraphQL
-- build modern web and mobile clients for Camunda BPM (freedom to choose your GUI library)
+- build modern web and mobile clients for Camunda Platform (freedom to choose your GUI library)
 - build GraphQL-based, customizable versions of **Tasklist, Cockpit, Admin**
 - Camunda BPM as part of a micro-services architecture.
 Service accessible through a GraphQL endpoint <br>
 (using GraphQL Schema Stiching to combine many GraphQL endpoints to one GraphQL API gateway)